ady254/gym-subscription-platform/README.md

 # Gym Subscription Platform

-A modern and responsive gym website designed to showcase fitness programs, membership plans, and user engagement through testimonials and transformations.
+A modern and responsive gym subscription platform featuring fitness programs, trainer selection, class booking, and membership plans.
+The application demonstrates complete booking and subscription flows using mock data and is designed to be backend-ready for real-world integration.

 ---